 The reason that only the big toes sometimes itches may be because the other toes are too small to be affected enough to have a noticeable itch.

-At Reforma, Dr. Patel treats all skin types and welcomes the most challenging skin problems.
+Dr. Patel treats all skin types and welcomes the most challenging skin problems.
 Dr. Patel specializes in both medical and cosmetic dermatology, and treats patients of all ages.

 Lorra Garrick has been covering medical, fitness and cybersecurity topics for many years, having written thousands of articles for print magazines and websites, including as a ghostwriter.
 She’s also a former ACE-certified personal trainer.